TritonDataCenter/rfd/rfd/0026/README.md

 ###### Network

 The network to which this shared volume will be attached.
+Only fabric networks can be attached to shared volumes.

 ###### Affinity (Affinity milestone)